Glossary of Key Terms

 Local Partnership Program (LPP): Created by the Road Repair and Accountability Act of 2017.
 Its primary objective is to provide funding to counties, cities, districts, and regional transportation agencies in which voters have approved fees or taxes dedicated solely to transportation improvements or that have imposed fees, including uniform developer fees, dedicated solely to transportation improvements.

-Master Agreement: Contracts that are competitively bid by the Department of General Services and available to any agency that expends public funds.
-These types of agreements establish a prequalified list of vendors and simplify the purchasing process for the end user.
+Master Service Agreements: Contracts established by the Department of General Services and available to any eligible agency that expends public funds.
+These types of agreements simplify the purchasing process for the end user.

 Mobile ticketing: Purchase of transit products through a smartphone, typically through a ticketing app run by either a transit provider or a third party.